Why do you need to change your home air filter?

 Although HEPA filters are the most efficient, unfortunately, HEPA filters restrict too much air to be used as a traditional furnace filter.
 A HEPA filter is extremely efficient, but a significant amount of air pressure is needed to force air through a HEPA filter.
 A typical HVAC system will not be equipped to provide enough air pressure to use a HEPA filter (which basically means that no air would blow out of your registers).

 A clean home air filter will help save you money on energy costs, help improve the overall life expectancy of your HVAC system, and improve the quality of the air you breathe on a daily basis.
-Call you Extreme Comfort Advisor today to have your air filter checked or replaced.
+Contact us today to have your air filter checked or replaced.